lich-uct/molpher-lib/doc/source/usage/tutorial.rst

 Tree Templates and Snapshots
 ----------------------------

-We don't always have to initialize `morphing parameters` by hand.
-We can use a `XML template` instead.
+We don't always have to initialize :term:`morphing parameters` by hand.
+We can use an :term:`XML template` instead.
-Here is an example of a template file (you can also download it from :download:`here <../../../src/python/molpher/examples/cocaine-procaine-template.xml>`):
+Here is an example of a template file (you can download this one from :download:`here <../../../src/python/molpher/examples/cocaine-procaine-template.xml>`):

 ..  literalinclude:: ../../../src/python/molpher/examples/cocaine-procaine-template.xml